Video Render Time Calculator

 The result is converted into hours, minutes, and seconds for easy scheduling.
 The important idea is that render time scales with both the number of frames and the time spent on each frame.
 If either one increases, the total grows quickly.
 If both increase together, the difference can become dramatic enough to change when you start exporting, how you communicate deadlines, or whether you choose a lighter draft format first.

-A 12-minute project at 30 fps contains 21,600 frames.
+For a video render estimate, a 12-minute project at 30 fps contains 21,600 frames.
 If your system renders each frame in 0.08 seconds, the total render time is about 1,728 seconds, or 28 minutes and 48 seconds.
-This simple calculation helps you decide whether a lunch break or an overnight render is more realistic.
+That makes the calculator's output easy to interpret: the project is short enough for a lunch break, but still long enough that you would not want to guess.

 The example also shows why small improvements matter.
-If you cut the average frame time from 0.08 seconds to 0.05 seconds through simpler effects, hardware acceleration, or a lighter codec, the same project drops to 18 minutes.
-That kind of change may not feel dramatic at the level of a single frame, but multiplied across tens of thousands of frames it becomes a very noticeable workflow improvement.
+If you cut the average frame time from 0.08 seconds to 0.05 seconds by simplifying effects, using hardware acceleration more effectively, or switching to a lighter codec, the same project drops to 18 minutes.
+A change that looks tiny on a single frame can become a major workflow win once it is multiplied across tens of thousands of frames.

-What Makes Real Render Speed Faster or Slower
+What Makes a Video Render Faster or Slower

 Codec choice matters too.
 Some codecs are designed for efficient playback or post-production workflows, while others use heavier compression that demands more processing at export.
 Hardware-accelerated encoding can reduce that burden, but the actual gain depends on the editing application, the format you choose, and whether the effects in the timeline can also benefit from the GPU.
 A fast encoder does not always guarantee a fast render if color transforms, particle effects, or denoising remain CPU-bound.